Changes or corrections

 If you have moved and your residential address has changed since your license or identification card was issued, you can get a replacement license or non-operator’s identification card with your new address on it.
-To get a replacement card, go to any driver’s license station or driver’s license kiosk with your current driver’s license or identification card.
+To get a replacement card, go to any driver’s license station by scheduling an appointment or driver’s license kiosk with your current driver’s license or identification card.
 (Please note that you can’t order a replacement license with a new residential address online at this time.)
 You don’t have to bring any documentation for your new address, but we will electronically verify the address you provide.
 There’s a ten dollar fee for a replacement license or identification card.

 If your mailing address is different from your residential address and is the only thing that has changed, you can just let us know that your mailing address has changed, without getting a replacement license or non-operator’s identification card and without any fee.
 (Please note that Iowa law requires you tell us whenever your mailing address changes, within 30 days of the change.)
 You can do this online, or you can do this by mail by completing our Change of Address Notice and mailing it to: